A bridge builder and quiet reformer. How Pope Leo will lead the Catholic Church

 By electing Prevost, the cardinals have ensured the papacy is a prophetic voice on the world stage that could serve as a counterweight to Trumpism.

-While Pope Leo is a unifier who does not appear looking to pick fights, his focus on bridge-building, dialogue and support for migrants, stands in contrast to the Trump administration.
+While Pope Leo is a unifier who does not appear to be looking to pick fights, his focus on bridge-building, dialogue and support for migrants, stands in contrast to the Trump administration.

-In his first speech to the cardinals following his election, Pope Leo pledged his “complete commitment” to the teachings of the Second Vatican Council, the 1962 to 1965 gathering of bishops that provided the blueprint fort contemporary the contemporary church.
+In his first speech to the cardinals following his election, Pope Leo pledged his “complete commitment” to the teachings of the Second Vatican Council, the 1962 to 1965 gathering of bishops that provided the blueprint for the contemporary church.

-He insisted that this meant “loving care for the least and the rejected” and “courageous and trusting dialogue” with the contemporary world with the contemporary world in its various components and realities” including, tackling the challenge to human dignity that Artificial Intelligence presents.
+He insisted that this meant “loving care for the least and the rejected” and “courageous and trusting dialogue” with the contemporary world in its various components and realities,” including tackling the challenge to human dignity that artificial intelligence (AI) presents.

 The Second Vatican Council sought to emphasize the church as a voice for the marginalized – a “prophetic voice” – and was particularly embraced in Central and Latin America, where the future Pope Leo served for decades.

 Banks said the new pontiff is “very concerned with social issues and the marginalized,” someone who is close to those on the “peripheries.”
-The Augustinian order – which pope Leo was elected to lead for two terms – is focused on community building.
+The Augustinian order – which Prevost was elected to lead for two terms – is focused on community building.

 Posts made on an X account under the new pope’s name reposted articles and posts critical of the Trump administration’s immigration policy, although those who know Pope Leo say he is not naturally confrontational.